truenas/documentation/content/CORE/CORETutorials/Sharing/AFP/AFPShare.md

 Select **Time Machine** if the share is to have Apple Time Machine backups.
 This advertises the share to other Mac systems as a disk that stores Time Machine backups.
-It is not recommended to have multiple AFP shares configured for Time Machine backups.
+Having multiple AFP shares configured for Time Machine backups is not recommended.

 Select **Use as Home Share** to create home directories for users that connect to the share.
 Only one AFP share can be a home share.